 Oia.
 Beautiful without doubt.
 But is it the real Santorini?

 I’d have to say no. It’s a highly polished, shiny version of Santorini.
 Yes, I loved it but I also wanted to discover another Santorini.
-I’m pleased to say it is there and I think I found it, or at least glimpsed it, but that’s for another day.
-Another story.
+I’m pleased to say it is there and I think I found it, or at least glimpsed it.
+Check out my post Hiking to the hidden cave village of Akrilia, to see a very different side of Santorini.